buianhkiet110703/FINAL_TEST/README.md

 ```
 ![image](https://user-images.githubusercontent.com/110837675/202347040-9b3875c1-4ad8-418f-abb9-63f3bccd7bc9.png)

-I think RandomForestRegressor model beacause point of the test set tends to be closer to the prediction line.
+I think RandomForestRegressor is the best model.Beacause point of the test set tends to be closer to the prediction line.

 # CLUSTERING